Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Your best bet is to pay off your entire debt during your 0% APR promotional period.
 That way, you will not have to worry about interest charges or other hidden fees.

-How Much Can You Move to a Balance Transfer Credit Card?
+How Much Can You Move to a Balance Transfer Card?

-Every credit card issuer sets unique rules regarding balance transfers and how much money you can transfer from existing cards to your new card.
+Each credit card issuer has its own specific guidelines for balance transfers and the amount you can transfer from your existing cards to a new one.

 Other cards may set your balance transfer limit well below your credit limit.
 Part of the reasoning for this rule is that the bank cannot make any money off a customer if they max the new card out with an interest-free balance transfer.